What is Endodontics?

-Endodontics is a dental specialty that focuses on root canals and the treatment of dental pulp and tissues surrounding the tooth root.
-Endodontic treatment is necessary when the dental pulp becomes inflamed or infected.
+Endodontics is a specialty that focuses on root canals and the treatment of dental pulp and tissues surrounding the tooth root.
+Endodontic treatment is normally necessary when the dental pulp becomes inflamed or infected.

-Inflammation or infection of the tooth root can have a variety of causes including: deep decay, repeated dental procedures on the tooth, or a crack or chip in the tooth.
+Inflammation or infection of the tooth root can have a variety of causes including deep decay, repeated dental procedures on the tooth, or a crack or chip in the tooth.
 If left untreated, it can cause pain or lead to an abscess.

 During a root canal procedure, the endodontist removes the damaged pulp of your tooth, including blood vessels and nerves.